MaxAnderson95/NSX-Tag-Synchronizer/README.md

 # NSX Tag Synchronizer

-A Python program that synchronizes NSX-T tags between VMs in a local manager with their SRM (VMware Site Reliability Manager) placeholder counterparts in another local manager.
+A Python program that synchronizes NSX-T tags between VMs in a local manager with their SRM (VMware Site Recovery Manager) placeholder counterparts in another local manager.
 It matches VMs simply using the display name of the VM.

 Run this program using a scheduler on a frequency of your choice (ex. every hour)